mithunkumarc/learning_node/expressjs/app_route/ReadMe.md

+helps in modularizing the application depending on routes/path.

+for example :

+1. /book/xxx handled by one route mini app

+        app.route('/book').get().post().put()..                 // chain of request methods

+2. /users/xxx hanlded by another route minit app

+        app.route('/users').get().post().put()..

 You can create chainable route handlers for a route path by using app.route().
 Because the path is specified at a single location, creating modular routes is helpful, as is reducing redundancy and typos.

 Here is an example of chained route handlers that are defined by using app.route().